ShadauxCat/CATSFC/README.md

 4. Open your storage card's CATSFC folder, then descend into gamecht.
 5. Drag the cheat code files from the zip archive to the card's gamecht folder.
-6. In the card's gamecht directory, create two folders.
-Name the first one *a-m* and the second one *n-z*.
-Drag the cheat files from the games whose name starts with A to M into *a-m* and the rest into *n-z*.

-This is because the directory display does not handle more than 512 files.

 To add cheats to the menu in a game, first load the game, then use the Cheats menu's "Load a cheat file" option.